Geodego/data_engineering_azure/2-data_warehouses/5-Useful_SQL_Requests.md

 SELECT OrderDate, EXTRACT(ISODOW FROM OrderDate) AS ISOWeekday FROM Orders;
 ```
+In SQL, the EXTRACT function is used to retrieve specific parts of a date or timestamp, such as the year, month, day,
+hour, etc. This function is part of the SQL standard and is available in many SQL database systems, including
+PostgreSQL, which supports a variety of date/time functions and formats.

 ### ETL the data from 3NF tables to Facts & Dimension Tables
 ```sql